We may earn money or products from the companies mentioned in this post.

 White Sands National Monument

 If the Sahara desert and the beaches of the Bahamas had a love child, it would be White Sands National Monument.
 Imagine white sand stretching for miles forming gentle, rolling dunes.
 The national monument is beautiful and picturesque, comprised of gypsum crystals, and is the largest field of sand dunes of its kind on earth.
 Although somewhat remote, there are plenty of things to do in and around White Sands National Monument.
 I recommend packing a picnic lunch and bringing a sled.
 Adults and kids alike will have a blast sledding down the hills of pristine white sand.
 Unlike normal sand, the gypsum sand that makes up White Sands National Monument never gets hot, so you can walk on it barefooted even in the heat of the New Mexico summer.
-Bring plenty of water and sunscreen though.
+However, two of the most important things to pack when you visit White Sands are water and sunscreen.
 In summer, temperatures here often reach highs around 100 degrees Fahrenheit.

 When it comes to caves, Carlsbad Caverns may be the most impressive and beautiful system of underground caverns in North America.
 In my opinion, it is one of the top natural wonders in the United States.
 It was discovered in the late 1800s and named a national park in 1930.
 Today, more than 400,000 people visit the caverns each year.
 There are several named rooms in the cave system that visitors can explore.
 One of the most popular is known as The Hall of the Giants or Big Room.
 It is the largest chamber inside Carlsbad Caverns.
 The caves are not only beautiful and mysterious but are fascinating to tour.
 Stay until sunset and you’ll get to watch hundreds of thousands of bats emerge from the cave’s natural entrance and spiral into the night sky.